-Far 91.501(c)(1): "An arrangement whereby a person leases his airplane with the flight crew to another person, and no charge is made for the flights conducted under that arrangement other than those specified in [FAR 91.501(d)]."

-Subject to federal excise taxes on commercial transportation.
+- Far 91.501(c)(1): "An arrangement whereby a person leases his airplane with the flight crew to another person, and no charge is made for the flights conducted under that arrangement other than those specified in [FAR 91.501(d)]." - Lessor retains operational control. - Subject to federal excise taxes on commercial transportation.